 Besides the day to day activities which make up the program, you will be given enough free time to explore the many beautiful spots in the area, including the Blyde River Canyon (the largest green canyon in the world), the world famous Kruger National Park, God’s Window in Graskop and many more.
 Other excursions include hiking along courses of waterfalls and visiting one of the many animal rehabilitation centres in the area.
 We are also situated close enough to the town of Hoedspruit for those who like to get out and enjoy an evening at one of the local restaurants.

 Although completely flexible and depending on your tasks and duties, the day starts early with self-service breakfast at the accommodation, after which you will make your way to the equestrian centre for horse checks and other stable tasks.
 On certain days, there will be an opportunity to go to a neighbouring nature reserve to view some of Africa’s incredible wildlife.
-A fair amount of free time is also made available, where one can use either to catch up on their personal requirements such as emails etc, or simply to take in the beautiful sights and sounds of their surroundings.
+A fair amount of free time is also made available, which one can use either to catch up on their personal requirements such as emails etc, or simply to take in the beautiful sights and sounds of their surroundings.
 Weekend schedules are less rigid, giving one the opportunity to do sightseeing, some shopping, to go on an excursion or simply to relax.

 WORKING RIDER TASKS